 - and microcontroller firmware.

-Atmega8 microcontroller is a simplest of atmega series.
-There is 8kb of FLASH program memory, maximum frequency is 16MHz, which is used to reach DDS generators maximum resolution at maximum frequency.
-For know frequency is limited from 1 to 65535Hz with minimal step of 1Hz.
+Atmega8 microcontroller is a simplest of Atmega series.
+There is 8kb of FLASH program memory, and the maximum frequency is 16MHz, which is used to reach DDS generators maximum resolution at the maximum rate.
+For now, frequency is limited from 1 to 65535Hz with the minimal step of 1Hz.

-DDS AVR generator is powered with 9V battery.
-Voltage is reduces to 5V and stabilized by 7805 voltage regulator.
+DDS AVR generator is powered with a 9V battery.
+Voltage is reduced to 5V and stabilized by 7805 voltage regulator.

 LCD is controlled using three wires through shift register 74HC164.
-So this register is used as serial to parallel converter in order to save microcontroller pins.
-LCD is controlled in 8 bit mode.
+So this register is used as serial to the parallel converter in order to save microcontroller pins.
+LCD is controlled in 8-bit mode.

 - Stop, which is a reset also;